jordanow/crud-the-users/README.md

 ### Backend

-- Run `npm run webpack` in a new terminal
+- Run `npm run webpack` in a new terminal (only if you want hot module replacement)
 - Run `npm start` in a new terminal

 ### Frontend